pip-services/pip-services-docs/content/en/python/postgres/persistence/postgres_persistence.md

 #### _generate_parameters
-Generates a list of value parameters to use in SQL statements like: "%s,%s,%s"
+Generates a list of value parameters to use in SQL statements like: "%s,%s,%s".

 > _generate_parameters(values: Any): str

-- **values**: Any - an array with values or a key-value map
+- **values**: Any - array with values or a key-value map
 - **returns**: str - generated list of value parameters

 #### _generate_set_parameters
-Generates a list of column sets to use in UPDATE statements like: column1=%s,column2=%s
+Generates a list of column sets to use in UPDATE statements like: column1=%s,column2=%s.

 > _generate_set_parameters(values: Any): str